theking90000/EndlessContent/README.md

 - Vercel AI SDK is used for everything related to LLM api calls.
 - Database is provided by neon.tech free-tier
 - Website + api endpoints are hosted on vercel.

+Please note that code quality of the project is bad, first because it was created in one day to fullfill a shitty idea.
+Secondly, because this project doesn't need good code quality.
+I created it as a proof of concept (PoC) and I will certainly never update it later.

+Made by theking90000 | 2025